MariamSafwat/Stack_Queue_DFS_BFS/README.md

 # Stack_Queue_DFS_BFS
-Implementation of DFS and BFS using stack and queue
+Implementation of Stack and Queue then using them to implement Depth First Search (DFS) and Breadth First Search (BFS)